Trilith Studios

 Trilith Studios is an American film and television production studio located south of Atlanta in Fayette County, Georgia.
 Originally known as Pinewood Atlanta Studios, the studio has been used to produce many films and television programs, particularly those produced by Marvel Studios.
-Trilith Studios encompasses a 700-acre site, with a 400-acre backlot and 24 soundstages.
+Trilith Studios encompasses a 700-acre site, with a 400-acre backlot and 32 soundstages.
 A virtual production volume, Prysm Stage, opened in early 2022.
-As of 2021, Trilith Studios is the largest production facility in the state of Georgia.
+As of 2024, Trilith Studios is the largest production facility in the state of Georgia and the largest outside of Hollywood.